ipfs/js-ipfs/examples/circuit-relaying/README.md

 ##### Starting the relay node

-We can start the relay nodes by either doing `ipfs daemon` or `jsipfs daemon`:
+We can start the relay nodes by either running `ipfs daemon` or `jsipfs daemon`:

 **go ipfs**